Jean-Claude Deret

-Jean-Claude Deret, born Claude Breitman, (July 11, 1921 – December 12, 2016) was a French television writer, songwriter, actor, playwright, and author of children's books and detective novels.
+Jean-Claude Deret, born Claude Breitman, (July 11, 1921 – December 12, 2016) was a French television writer, songwriter, actor, playwright and author of children's books and detective novels.

 Early life

 Jean-Claude Deret was born as Claude Breitman on July 11, 1921.
 His family were secular Jews from Russia.
 One of his great-grandfathers was a psychiatrist.
 He lost a relative in The Holocaust.

 Career

 Deret started his career as a songwriter and singer in Saint-Germain-des-Prés in the late 1940s.
 By 1950, he emigrated to Quebec, where he became a theatre and television actor.
 Nine years later, in 1959, he returned to France and within a few years he created Thierry la Fronde, a television series.
 Between 1963 and 1966, he wrote 52 episodes.

 Deret founded Le Théâtre du cercle, a theatre company in Saint-Gervais-la-Forêt.
 Additionally, he authored children's books and detective novels.
 He also wrote plays, including Samuel dans l'île, which was nominated for a Molière Award in 2006.
 Meanwhile, he continued to act, for example starring in Beautiful Memories in 2001.
-He also continued to write songs, and he performed at the Théâtre de Poche Montparnasse in April 2014.
-He wrote 50 songs over the course of his career.
+He wrote 50 songs over the course of his career, and performed at the Théâtre de Poche Montparnasse in April 2014.
 In 2016, he directed Salauds de pauvres, a short film about poor people in France.